-Federal congressional issues are handled primarily through the ACLU's office in Washington, D.C.
+Federal congressional issues are handled primarily through ACLU's national office.
 Learn more about ACLU’s national slate of policy priorities.